切换至 "中华医学电子期刊资源库"

 引用本文:

 Daya Zhang, Shiju Chen, Runxiang Chen, Xiaodong Zhang, Da Li, Feihu Bai.
-Role of intestinal microecological dysregulation in development of metabolic-associated fatty liver disease[J].
+Role of intestinal microecological dysregulation in development of metabolic-associated fatty liver disease[J/OL].
 Chinese Journal of Clinicians(Electronic Edition), 2023, 17(07): 828-833.

 代谢相关脂肪性肝病(MAFLD)是一种严重威胁公众健康的疾病,其发病机制尚不清楚。肠道微生物群及其代谢产物对MAFLD的发展有重要影响。在这篇综述中,笔者主要强调肠道微生物群及其代谢产物影响MAFLD的关键机制,并阐述了通过益生菌、益生元、合生元和粪菌移植(FMT)调节肠道微生物群来治疗MAFLD的研究。